Skip to main content

 Navigate here to Ignatian Faculty Forum

-The Ignatian Faculty Forum is a university-wide, faculty-run leadership program aimed at highlighting and deepening Ignatian Spirituality as it is lived by faculty that meets on a monthly basis.
+Faculty-led leadership program aimed at highlighting and deepening Ignatian Spirituality as it is lived by faculty.
+Meets on a monthly basis throughout the academic year.

 Navigate here to Faculty & Staff Retreats